jwhitham/x86determiniser/README.md

 # x86determiniser
 x86determiniser is a
-"simulator" with branch tracing and deterministic timing for x86 32-bit and 64-bit programs, with system call passthrough.
+"simulator" with branch tracing, instruction tracing and deterministic timing for x86 32-bit and 64-bit programs on Windows and Linux.
+It operates by "system call passthrough" and loads native executables.

 # Example: